singlestore-labs/singlestore-hasura-connector/README.md

 Basically, metadata objects in `hml` files define our API.

-First we need to create this `hml` file with the `connector-link add` command and then convert our configuration files into `hml` syntax and add it to this file with the `connector-link update` command.
+First we need to create this `hml` file with the `connector-link add` command, and then convert our configuration files into `hml` syntax and add it to this file with the `connector-link update` command.

 Let's name the `hml` file the same as our connector, `singlestore`: